kekearif/swiftui-mvvm-coordinator/README.md

 ## CoordinatorView

 Each view that needs navigation must be wrapped in a *CoordinatorView*.
-The *CoordinatorView* holds a reference to the *Coordinator* and will manage navigation such as sheets, tabs and *NavigationStack*.
+The *CoordinatorView* holds a reference to the *Coordinator* and will manage navigation such as sheets, tabs, and *NavigationStack*.

 ```Swift
 struct Tab2CoordinatorView: View {